 Since living memory, there is a recurring theme in folk tales and literature.
 The theme that garlic protects against ‘bad people’.
 The best known one, of course, is the vampire.
 But it also includes angry spirits, which are supposed to be kept at a distance by garlic.
 In his Odyssey, Homer wrote that the God Hermes advised Ulysses to carry garlic with him.
 It would protect him against the magical powers of Circe, who was changing everyone into piglets.

 But That Smell…..

-It all sounds very rosy, the use of garlic, and besides which it is delicious to eat.
+It all sounds very rosy, the use of garlic.
+Which is also delicious to eat.
 However, there is a down side: the smell.
-Anyone who eats garlic will release the odour through their mouths and pores.
+Anyone who eats garlic will release the odor through their mouths and pores.
 This is all to do with the previously mentioned instability of allicine.
 This chemical is easily converted into other chemicals, including a kind of sulphur-fume (allyl-methyl-sulfide (AMS)).
 AMS is not digested in the intestine; rather it is absorbed in to the blood.
 Like this it reaches the lungs and skin where it gives rise to that penetrating smell.

 The point is that the bad breath does not originate in the mouth.
 This is why chewing gum or brushing your teeth doesn’t help get rid of the garlic smell.
 The only widely recognised way of doing this is to suck on cloves or eat parsley.
 But even this is temporary: only when the body has expelled all the AMS via the lungs and skin, will the smell subside.
 And this can take quite a while!